lynnlangit/container-devops/README.md

 >... by providing a common set of building blocks that can be reused in any stage of development to recreate identical environments for development, testing, staging, and production.
 Containers extend the idea of write once; deploy anywhere, to an infrastructure abstraction that application developers can easily consume and operations professionals can predictably manage.

 ##Containers Make Tooling Consistent
->by providing a disposable, reusable unit of tooling that can execute a segment of a delivery pipeline.
+>... by providing a disposable, reusable unit of tooling that can execute a segment of a delivery pipeline.
 Now, critical code quality, analysis, build, and test functions can be packaged as containers and consistently reused within developer workspaces, continuous integration systems, and release management tools.
 Service injection into containers allows developers to code more productively and tooling vendors to provide value in every phase of the pipeline.

 ##Container Infrastructure

-**Primary**
+**Primary Vendors**
 * Amazon AWS
   * [EC2 Container Service](http://aws.amazon.com/ecs/) (Docker extension tools)
 * Apache